Cotteridge: Schools

 Cotteridge County Primary School was opened in 1900 by the Kings Norton Schools Board as a mixed infants school with a student capacity of 615.
 In 1911 a new infants department was opened with accommodation for 400 pupils.

 In 1931 the school was reorganised to form a junior and infants department and a senior girls department.
 The senior girls department split from the school in 1945 to form Cotteridge Girls' County Modern School which had 160 pupils by 1961.
 In the same year Cotteridge County Junior and Infant School had eight classrooms and two halls.

 Transport

 The A441 Pershore Road, one of Birmingham's main radial roads, passes through the centre of Cotteridge, giving a direct road link to places such as Redditch.
 Kings Norton railway station serves Cotteridge.
-It is on the Cross-City Line, a major commuter route in and out of Birmingham.
+It is on the Cross-City Line and the Camp Hill line, major commuter routes in and out of Birmingham.
 Many buses serve Cotteridge daily, including routes 11A, 11C, 18, 19, 45, 47, 49 and 55.
 Most services are operated by National Express West Midlands and Kev’s Car and Coaches.
 Previously Midland Red West operated service 146 to Redditch and Evesham but this now only runs between Evesham and Redditch as service 247.